-As winter approaches it’s time to pull out your favourite socks, scarves and gloves to get nice and cozy.
-We all know the drill: great knitwear needs to be warm, snug, stylish and silky soft.
-In order to achieve this end, a lot of designers turn to angora for the super soft warmness we all know and love.
+When cooler weather approaches, it’s time to pull out your favourite socks, scarves, and gloves to get nice and cosy.
+We all know the drill: great knitwear needs to be warm, snug, stylish, and silky soft.
+In order to achieve this end, a lot of designers turn to angora for the super soft warmth we all know and love.
 At Good On You, we love a warm jumper as much as the next person.
-But is all angora created equally?
-Can Angora really be ethical?
+But can angora ever be ethical?

 What is angora?

 Angora is a long, silky fibre obtained from one of the four breeds of angora rabbit.
 The fur is highly prized for its softness, warmth, and strength.
-It is often blended with other wools to add softness to jumpers, scarves and all things warm and wintry.
+It is often blended with other wools to add softness to jumpers, scarves, and all things warm and wintry.
 The production of angora has come under fire since PETA released information about the appalling conditions in which it was being produced in several Chinese factories.
 As a result, many major fashion labels ceased using the controversial fibre.
-But can there be a way to share the fur without harming the bunnies?
-Even PETA have conceded that it can be done, but how?
+So can there be a way to share the fur without harming the bunnies, or is it best avoided entirely?

 How is angora produced?